xaved88/bottled_ai/README.md

 - Adjust the speed of certain actions in [presentation_config.py](presentation_config.py).

 ### Tests
-- All tests can be found in the `/tests` directory
+- All tests can be found in the `/tests` directory.
-- VERY useful for checking bot behavior without needing to run the game
+- VERY useful for checking bot behavior without needing to run the game.
-- You can run coverage checks with:
-  - `python -m coverage run -m unittest discover .\tests`
-  - `python -m coverage report`
-  - `python -m coverage html`